Black Donnellys: Familiarity with the law

 In the buildup towards the murder of the family, the Donnellys became well acquainted with local law enforcement.
-There are various accounts of assault, arson, trespassing, verbal assault, attempted murder, murder of Patrick Farrell, theft, robbery, assaulting a police officer, as well as various altercations with many residents of the Biddulph Township.
+There are various accounts of assault, arson, trespassing, verbal assault, attempted murder, murder of Patrick Farrell, theft, robbery, assaulting a police officer, as well as various altercations with many residents of Biddulph Township.

 The Donnellys were not found guilty of everything of which they were accused but through their actions they made many enemies within the township.
 This seems to indicate that the Donnellys were a constant source of strife and destruction in their community, but these types of crimes were common for the county in which they lived.
 It was not just the men of the family who would get into altercations with the law as Johannah was noted to swear at officers quite often, specifically Constable Carroll.

 Biddulph Peace Society vigilantes

 In June 1879, Father John Connolly created a Peace Society/Association in Biddulph.
 He asked everyone who attended St. Patrick's Roman Catholic Church to pledge their support.
 Both members and supporters of the society agreed to have their homes searched for stolen property, but the Donnellys refused to sign the pledge.
 The Vigilance Committee formed out of the Peace Society.
 Evidence indicates that The Biddulph Peace Society or some of its individual members may have been responsible for some of the arson, property damage, and physical violence cases in Biddulph.

 The Peace Society used vigilantism, however, as means to enforce the traditional code of silence and the other unwritten social rules of Irish culture, which the Donnelly family were never shy about violating.
 For example, at a time when the religious persecution of the Catholic Church in Ireland was still in living memory, Fr.
 John Connolly was reported to be preaching anti-Protestantism from the pulpit when James Donnelly stood up, denounced the priest for his sermon, and said his family would from that time on attend the Catholic parish in London, Ontario.
 This was because the Donnelly family had many Protestant friends who later attended their funeral.

 When the Tithe War was still a recent memory among many local residents and the Land War was taking place against Protestant Anglo-Irish landlords in Ireland, James Donnelly donated money towards the establishment of a local Anglican Church in Canada parish.
 This further outraged the Biddulph Peace Society and many other local residents in the process, but less so than the Donnelly family's past and present use of both violence and intimidation.

 In August 1879, a militant splinter group of the Peace Society began covert meetings at the Cedar Swamp Schoolhouse in Biddulph.
 Constable James Carroll was part of the splinter group, as were many other local Irish-Canadians with long lists of grievances against the Donnelly family.
 This group became known as the Vigilance Committee / Society, which was later blamed for the massacre of the Donnelly family.